unaveragetech/Copperhead/README.md

 ## License

-MIT License - Use it however you want.
+SDUC License - Use it if your an individual

 ---